 Flood risk to the City of New Bern is predominately caused by tropical storms.
-Wind-driven tides have historically caused significant storm surge along the lands adjacent to the Pamlico Sound and up the mouths of tributaries.
+Wind-driven tides have historically caused significant storm surge along the lands adjacent to the Pamlico Sound.
 The confluence of the Neuse River and Trent River into the Pamlico Sound exacerbates nearby flooding to the downtown New Bern area.
-Similar issues are seen as the Neuse River and Swift Creek confluence upstream of the city.
 Prolonged high water near the confluences can also create drainage issues further upstream.
 The length of flooding is highly variable due to conditions upstream that may cause secondary, smaller flow peaks to crest after the main event passed.
 While this second peak may lead to nuisance flooding, it can also expose transportation routes to inundation.
-The FEMA effective flood zones provided by NCFRIS are shown in Figure 15.